tpximpact/mhclg-oruk/content/adopt/practical-examples/automate-updates-to-improve-data-quality/column-1.md

 # Get started

 If this use case is relevant to your organisation, follow this step by step guide to adoption.

-# Benefits

-- Understand how suitable and reliable a data feed is
-- An objective way to assess how well data is being maintained

-# Outcomes

-- Continuous improvement of data

-# next

-Combine local data to create new regional and national services

-# previous

-Reuse data to help professionals support people